 - Increased oxygen saturation found in the venous blood – cinched the former finding.
 Since the veins direct the blood back to the heart after it has gone through the muscles, the blood oxygen levels of the venous blood should be much reduced.
 The higher levels of blood oxygen found in the veins of the long-COVID patients indicated their muscles were not taking normal amounts of it up.
 Because the mitochondria use oxygen to produce ATP they weren’t able to produce as much energy.

 - Hyperventilation – Carbon dioxide (CO2) is a byproduct of energy production which is removed via breathing.
 CO2 is toxic in high quantities but healthful at the proper levels.
-Rapid and deep breathing (hyperventilation) removes too much CO2, causing symptoms like fatigue, cognitive issues, etc.
+Rapid and deep breathing (hyperventilation) removes too much CO2, and results in narrowed blood vessels and symptoms like fatigue, cognitive issues, etc.

 - Significantly reduced left-side filling pressure – Systrom’s ME/CFS studies indicate that not only are the blood oxygen levels increased in the venous blood but that leaky blood vessels are causing some of the venous blood to disappear – resulting, if I have this right, in reduced left-side or diastolic filling pressure.